Pro Bike: Thomas Oldrati’s 2020 RedMoto Honda CRF250RX

 Feast your eyes on RedMoto Honda Racing Team’s 2020 Honda CRF250RX Thomas Oldrati will race in EnduroGPs this season.

-Ahead of what would have been the opening round of the Italian Enduro Championship (see our seperate story on how Coronavirus caused the cancellation here) and before the rapidly approaching 2020 Enduro World Championship season arrives, the Honda RedMoto Racing Enduro Team has officially launched its bikes and riders in their new clothing.
+Ahead of what would have been the opening round of the Italian Enduro Championship (Breaking: Italian Enduro Championship round one cancelled due to Coronavirus) and before the rapidly approaching 2020 Enduro World Championship season arrives, the Honda RedMoto Racing Enduro Team has officially launched its bikes and riders in their new clothing.

 2020 team riders Thomas Oldrati, Danny McCanney and Roni Kytonen are looking crisp in their new Scott race gear and the bikes are looking equally fresh.